Payment API Documentation

 invalid_currency 400 Currency code is not supported

-invalid_webhook_url 400 Webhook URL is invalid
+invalid_webhook_url 400 Webhook URL is invalid or unreachable

 invalid_return_url 400 Return URL is invalid